ZebMcKayhan/WireguardManager/README.md

 ipset add NETFLIX NETFLIX-DNS  # add IPv4 ipset to the set ipset add NETFLIX NETFLIX-DNS6 # add IPv6 ipset to the set
 ```

+There are more types, but I believe these to be the most common.
+Please see ipset manual for more info.

 # Why is Diversion not working for WG Clients
 Diversion is using the routers build in DNS program dnsmasq to filter content.
 The same goes for autopopulating IPSETs used by i.e. x3mrouting and Unbound is setup to work together with dnsmasq.
 When wgm diverts DNS to the wireguard DNS, these functions will not work anymore.